Eluru: Toponymy

+before being renamed Ellore by the British.
+To avoid confusion with Vellore, which had a similar pronunciation during the Nizam rule, Ellore was referred to as Uppu Ellore (i.e. Salt Ellore), while Vellore was called Ra Vellore or Raya Vellore.

+Early and medieval history

 The history of Eluru dates back to the second century CE and has great prominence in the history of Andhra.
 Vengi near Eluru was the capital of Andhra from the second century to the twelfth century, ruled by Salankayanas, Vishnukudinas, and Eastern Chalukyas.
 Vengi was the capital city of Andhradesa for more years than any other city in Andhra Pradesh.
-Eluru was part of the Buddhist kingdom of Vengi.

-Salankayanas

-Salankayana ruled from the third century CE to the fifth century CE.
-They were known as Salankayana after the Gotra name and were the feudatories of Ikshvakus.
-They ruled near the Vengi area, with Vengi (Eluru) as the capital.
-Salankayana is another of the Phantom kingdoms of Andhra for Indologists.
-Their date is fixed based on Samudra Gupta inscription mention of Hastivarman of Vengi.
+The Salankayanas ruled from the third to the fifth century CE, with their domain centred around the Vengi region and Eluru serving as their capital.
+Known as Šalaňkayana after their Gotra name, they were feudatories of the Ikshvakus.
+The historical significance of the Salankayanas is highlighted by the inscription of their first known king, Devavarman, in Eluru (Ellore), where he recorded performing the Ashvamedha sacrifice to mark his successful establishment of the kingdom.
+The Salankayanas are considered one of the elusive kingdoms of Andhra, with their timeline corroborated by references in the Samudra Gupta inscription mentioning Hastivarman of Vengi.

-Vishnukundina
+In the late fifth century, the Salankayanas were conquered by Madhavarma II of the Vishnukundinas.
+During the reign of Madhava Varma the Great, they became independent and conquered coastal Andhra from the Salankayanas and might have shifted their capital to a place in coastal Andhra.
 Eluru was a major city of the Vishnukundinas.
 Vishnukundin reign might be fixed between the end of the Salankayana and the rise of the Eastern Chalukyan power in 624 AD.
-In the late fifth century, the Salankayanas were conquered by Madhavarma II of the Vishnukundinas.
-During the reign of Madhava Varma the Great, they became independent and conquered coastal Andhra from the Salankayanas and might have shifted their capital to a place in coastal Andhra.

-Eastern Chalukyas

 Eastern Chalukyas, or Chalukyas of Vengi, were a dynasty of South India whose kingdom was in the present day Andhra Pradesh.
-Their capital was Vengi near Eluru and their dynasty lasted around 500 years from the seventh century until c.
-1130 C.E., when the Vengi kingdom merged with the Chola empire.
-The Vengi kingdom continued to be ruled by the Eastern Chalukyas (Eastern Chalukyan kings) under the protection of the Chola empire until 1189 C.E., when the kingdom succumbed to the Hoysalas and the Yadavas.
-They had their capital originally at Vengi, now Pedavegi, near Eluru of the West Godavari district and was later changed to Rajamahendravaram (Rajahmundry).
+Their capital was Vengi near Eluru and their dynasty lasted around 500 years from the seventh century until 1130 AD, when the Vengi kingdom merged with the Chola empire.
+The Vengi kingdom continued to be ruled by the Eastern Chalukyas (Eastern Chalukyan kings) under the protection of the Chola empire until 1189 AD, when the kingdom succumbed to the Hoysalas.
+They had their capital originally at Vengi, now Pedavegi, near Eluru and was later changed to Rajamahendravaram (Rajahmundry).